alexwkleung/NASA-libcurl-CLI/README.md

 Typing `insight` will call the function for the InSight: Mars Weather Service API.

-When you enter an option, some will ask you to enter required fields to specify the API query before it fetches the data string so that nlohmann json can parse it.
-For the ones that don't, it will go straight to fetching the data string.
+When you enter an option, you might be asked to enter required fields to specify the API query before it fetches the JSON data string so that nlohmann json can parse it.
+For the ones that don't, it will go straight to fetching the JSON data string.

 Here are the steps that will be executed in order: